The Majority Report with Sam Seder: November 2010: Reboot and distribution model

 In November 2010, Seder re-launched the show as The Majority Report with Sam Seder, a self-produced independent online podcast.
 The format closely matches the previous Air America program (even using some of the same recorded intro announcements and bumper music), with politically oriented commentary by Seder and interviews with various guests; Garofalo participates occasionally as a guest, and Cliff Schecter, co-author of The Real McCain with Marcia Mitchell, is often a guest as well, usually on Fridays.
 The Majority Report also streams live, Monday - Friday at 12 PM ET on their website and various other platforms.
-Seder offers premium subscriptions to listeners (via the show's re-launched website) to help with production expenses (following the business model of Mike Malloy when his program became self-syndicated, and also that of Cenk Uygur of The Young Turks); this allows subscribers access to expanded commentary not on the basic podcast.
-On the re-launched website, Seder also offers DVDs of the 2004 TV series Pilot Season, produced and directed by Seder, starring Sarah Silverman and originally broadcast on the now-defunct Trio cable network.
-Producer/Contributors Michael J Brooks and Matt Binder began co-hosting M&M Mondays in 2013.
-Producer Matt Binder left the show in October 2015 to work for the new Internet startup, CAFE.
+Seder offers premium subscriptions to listeners (via the show's re-launched website) to help with production expenses (following the business model of Mike Malloy when his program became self-syndicated, and that of Cenk Uygur of The Young Turks); this allows subscribers access to expanded commentary not on the basic podcast.
+On the re-launched website, Seder also offers DVDs of the 2004 TV series Pilot Season, produced and directed by Seder, starring Sarah Silverman and originally broadcast on the now-defunct Trio cable channel.
+Producer/Contributors Michael Brooks and Matt Binder began co-hosting M&M Mondays in 2013.
+Binder left the show in October 2015 to work for the new Internet startup, CAFE.
 Later that month, Matt Lech and Kelly Carey were added as producers.
 In September 2017, Kelly Carey departed to work for TYT Politics, and Jamie Peck along with Brendan Finn were hired as producers later in October.Bill Scher on The Young Turks.